veertuinc/anka-docs/anka-build-cloud/monitoring.md

 ## Grafana

-Start with reading over [Setup Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/).
+Start with reading over and performing the steps in the [Setup Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/).

 Once setup, you can use our [example dashboard](https://github.com/veertuinc/anka-build-cloud-grafana-dashboard) json as a starting place for your own.
 You will need Prometheus and Loki setup for that.
 Read about those below.